Burn2-0/Burn2-Accord/Standards/burn2-policy-privacy.md

 To the extent that you access the Website, we will collect your Data automatically, for example:

 * we automatically collect some information about your visit to the Website.
 This information helps us to make improvements to Website content and navigation, and includes your IP address, the date, times and frequency with which you access the Website and the way you use and interact with its content.
 * we automatically collect some information about your visits to the Map areas within Second Life.
-This information allow for us to better understand in world usage of resources
+This information allow for us to better understand in world usage of resources.

 ### Keeping Data Secure